Best Balance Transfer Credit Cards

 The idea behind balance transfer is pretty simple.
 Imagine you had a $60,000 credit card debt.
 It’s a lot of money, and your low monthly payments and high interest rates paint a gruesome picture in your head — at this rate, you’ll never pay it off.
 Unless you want to spend the next decade struggling to make ends meet, you need a different solution.

-The process is easy: you apply for the best credit card for transfer balances that you can find (you can even find credit cards with 0 percent transfer fees), and then you move your balance from the old card with a high interest rate, to a new card with a much lower interest rate.
+The process is easy: you apply for the best offer that you can find (you can even find credit cards with 0 percent transfer fees), and then you move your balance from the old card with a high interest rate, to a new card with a much lower interest rate.

 We’ve tested out dozens of companies and decided to make a list of the ones that are worth your time and can make it easier to settle your debts.
 We looked for things like interest free credit card transfer deals, APR for balance transfers, and general terms and conditions that the financial institutions provided.